William Ernst Ehrich: Teaching career in Rochester

 In 1938, Ehrich was named director of the Federal Art Project for Rochester.
 That same year, he received an appointment at the University of Rochester and in 1941 moved to Rochester.
 He taught at the MAG following a day’s work at his university studio, doing so six days per week.
 For his exhibition and commission work, Ruth Ehrich did most of the business management and correspondence necessary for marketing, shipping, and travel.
 Ehrich later became head of the sculpture department.

 In 1950 Erlich created the Goethe monument for the City of Rochester in Highland Park.
-With John Slater of the University of Rochester he also created the Eastman Centennial Monument located on the University campus.
+With John Rothwell Slater of the University of Rochester he also created the Eastman Centennial Monument located on the University campus.

 Around 1950, Ehrich introduced copper enameling as a new class at the MAG.
 In 1954 he created a large sunflower from individually enameled copper petals, the University symbol, now mounted on the Hajm Gymnasium at the University.

 In 1955, Ehrich received a new studio and sculpture classrooms at the University of Rochester after advancing his position and was experimenting with lost wax bronze casting.
 His new foundry was built at the university in 1959 and produced a number of works that year.
 Erlich studied for it in Munich with the sculptor Heinrich Kirchner.

 Erlich continued to make commemorative bronze tablets.a.
 He would hand carve inverse text in plaster blanks in his own font to produce a desired inscription.
 Then a plaster positive was made from the carved blank for the bronze foundries.